-Existing 'fsm_encoding' attributes are not changed by this pass.
+Existing ' $fsm{encoding}$ ' attributes are not changed by this pass.

-Signals can be protected from being detected by this pass by setting the 'fsm_encoding' attribute to "none". '''
+Signals can be protected from being detected by this pass by setting the 'fsm_encoding' attribute to "none".

 This pass uses a subset of FF types to detect FSMs.
-Run 'opt -nosdff -nodffe' before this pass to prepare the design for fsm detect.
+Run 'opt -nosdff -nodffe' before this pass to prepare the design for fsm_detect.

-The Verific frontend may merge multiplexers in a way that interferes with FSM detection.
-Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before reading the source, and 'bmuxmap' after 'proc' for best results.
+The Verific frontend may optimize the design in a way that interferes with FSM detection.
+Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before reading the source, and 'bmuxmap -pmux' after 'proc' for best results.

-G.76 fsm_expand - expand FSM cells by merging logic into it
+G.77 fsm_expand - expand FSM cells by merging logic into it